Director of Lands

 Director of Language

 Martina’s Kaska name is Nóghāmā, given to her by Elder Robert Jules.
 She been adopted into the Wolf Clan by Leda and Robert Jules.
 Martina first came through the Kaska territory in 2001, while on a solo bicycle trip across Canada to Alaska.
 She fell in love with the place instantly and knew she wanted to find her way back to get to know it better.
 She returned in the summer of 2014 and 2015 as a part of a UBC team, recording with Kaska Elders for the Kaska Talking Dictionary project.
 During this time, Martina formed a number of truly life-changing relationships with people in the community.
 Besides Leda and Robert Jules, who continue to guide her until this day, some of her first Kaska teachers included Elders Alice Brodhagen, Maggie Dick, and Mida Donnessey.
 In 2016, Martina moved to Watson Lake permanently and began working on other Kaska language projects, such as the development of the Kaska Language Website and other language learning resources, including video recording Kaska natural conversations with speakers from Watson Lake, Lower Post, and Ross River.
 In 2018, Martina began working for the LFN Language Department.
 She has been interested in languages since she was a child, which eventually led her to studying linguistics and Spanish, earning a Bachelor’s Degree from the University of Minnesota.
 Her primary focus of study was on second language acquisition and the maintenance of minority languages.
 After years of working as a language teacher, she decided to go back to school, pursuing her interest in Indigenous languages, earning a Master’s Degree in Linguistic Anthropology from Northern Arizona University.
 During her studies, Martina worked with Shoshone and Goshute youth from Utah, Nevada, and Idaho on the reclamation of their ancestral languages.
-Currently, she is completing her PhD in Linguistic Anthropology at UBC, which focuses on her collaborative work documenting the Kaska language.
+She completed her PhD in Linguistic Anthropology at UBC, which focuses on her collaborative work documenting the Kaska language.
 In her free time, Martina loves spending time outside, especially hiking and skiing in the nearby mountains.
 She enjoys photography and has been captivated by the beauty of the Kaska territory ever since she arrived.
 One of her favourite things to do is picking berries with Elders and listening to their stories.